unm-historiography/metahistory/essays/thematic/bible.md

   source-url="https://www.salvationandsurvival.com/2019/07/how-do-we-view-gods-justice-and.html"
 %}

-Many view **The Bible** as one of the most influential books ever written, but it also one of the most disputed works as well.
-The Bible is one of those subjects that majority of people have a strong opinion about, both positive and negavite.
+Many view **The Bible** as one of the most influential books ever written, but it is also one of the most disputed works as well.
+The Bible is one of those subjects that a majority of people have a strong opinion about, both positive and negavite.
 It is these strong emotonial ties that make the Bible a perfect fit to the subject of a _historiographical study_.
 This essay will take a glance at two major aspects of historiography.
 First we will take a closer look at the historians who researched and wrote about the Bible.
-Then go through a brief timeline of how perspectives and interpretations of the Bible have changed over time.
+Then go through a brief timeline of how perspectives and interpretations of the Bible have changed over time, specifically in terms of how developments in science have shifted

-### First Conflict
+### Prophets to Historians

-As we stated above, this battle first shows itself in _Ancient Rome_.
-Christianity had a rough start in Ancient Rome; believers of Christianity faced heavy persecution due to their refusal to partake in the ritual sacrifice to the Roman god's.
-Roman's feared that this refusal would bring upon them bad luck from the god's who feel disrespected from the lack of sacrifice.
-But things would eventually get better when they were accepted by Emperor Constantine in 313 AD.
-Ten years later, 323 AD, Christianity would be named the official religion of the Roman Empire.
-That is a key fact to know because the Romans would use the **Bible** to guide their thinking and understanding of the world..
+Looking at the Bible

 {% include figure.html
   class="img-center"